Last Updated on

 Our Verdict on the Burris Eliminator 3 LaserScope

 According to the bull’s-eye, the Burris Eliminator III will enable you to eliminate your target, and we’re not just talking about the double bull’s-eye target here.
 We’re talking about game of all kinds out in the field.
-Of course, the Eliminator is going to be pricey – there is a reason it made our line-up of the best high-end rifle scopes (which you can check out here).
+Of course, the Eliminator is going to be pricey – there is a reason it made our line-up of the best high-end rifle scopes.
 It literally has everything a rifle scope and laser rangefinder can offer in one unit.
 Either drool over it or pay for it.

 However, if you’re seriously thinking about spending in this price range, you have a lot of very sweet options to shop and drool over.
 Take the Swarovski Z5 3.5-18×44 for example.
 It might not have the laser rangefinding abilities of the Eliminator III, but heck, it’s a Swarovski!